Shea Butter Market Size and Share

 Recent Industry Developments

-• June 2025: A new shea processing facility has opened in Ilesha Baruba, Kwara State.
-This state-of-the-art center boasts modern processing machinery, a borehole for clean water access, a creche, cloakrooms, and dedicated storage units for both raw materials and finished products.
+• June 2025: A shea processing facility was inaugurated in Ilesha Baruba, Kwara State.
+The facility featured modern processing machinery, a borehole for clean water access, a creche, cloakrooms, and dedicated storage units for raw materials and finished products.

-• June 2025: The Global Shea Alliance (GSA), Evolution of Smooth products, and Water for West Africa (WfWA) have formed a strategic collaboration to support women shea processors and to improve access to clean water, quality infrastructure, and sustainable livelihoods in Northern Ghana and Côte d’Ivoire.
+• June 2025: The Global Shea Alliance (GSA), Evolution of Smooth products, and Water for West Africa (WfWA) formed a strategic partnership to support women shea processors and enhance access to clean water, quality infrastructure, and sustainable livelihoods in Northern Ghana and Côte d’Ivoire.

-• December 2024: Uganda implemented new fractionation technology that increases shea butter output by 300% while saving 40% of energy, reducing traditional processing time from 10 hours to significantly less.
-This innovation allows for the production of various products including cooking oil and cosmetics, potentially opening international markets for Ugandan shea butter
+• December 2024: Uganda adopted new fractionation technology that enhanced shea butter production by 300% while reducing energy consumption by 40%.
+This advancement significantly decreased traditional processing time, which previously took 10 hours.
+The technology enabled the production of diverse products, such as cooking oil and cosmetics, potentially facilitating access to international markets for Ugandan shea butter.

-• June 2024: Bunge launched a new public-private partnership in Ghana aimed at supporting women shea collectors through the Women Shea Business Cooperative project, in collaboration with Agriterra and GIZ.
-This initiative will create six independent cooperatives benefiting over 2,500 women and their communities, funded by the German Federal Ministry for Economic Cooperation and Development as part of Bunge's broader goal to positively impact 400,000 shea collecting women by 2030.
+• June 2024: Bunge initiated a public-private partnership in Ghana to support women shea collectors through the Women Shea Business Cooperative project, in collaboration with Agriterra and GIZ.
+The initiative established six independent cooperatives, benefiting over 2,500 women and their communities.
+This project was funded by the German Federal Ministry for Economic Cooperation and Development and aligned with Bunge's broader objective of positively impacting 400,000 shea-collecting women by 2030.

 Table of Contents for Shea Butter Industry Report